mloskot/dotfiles/README.md

-# wsl-config
+# dotfiles

-Configuration files for development environments on Windows Subsystem for Linux (Ubuntu, Debian, etc.).
+Configuration files for development environments on Windows, Windows Subsystem for Linux and Linux.
+The Linux dotfiles are mainly for Debian-based distributions.

 # Content